ClozapineReturn to Clozapine overview

 - For men, having a painful erection that lasts for a long time (priapism)

-- If you get a skin reaction, or a weight change, you just might not feel as sexy.
+- A skin reaction, or a weight change, you just might not feel as sexy.

-These effects should pass after the first couple of weeks.
-If they do not, and this is a problem for you, go back to the doctor and see what else you could try.
+If any of these do happen, and it is a problem for you, go back to the doctor and see whatcan be done.

 We do not know if clozapine can affect fertility